 This is a guest post from my dear friend Jo Passmore.
 We’ve traveled years and miles together, both buffeted and blessed by the Lord.
 May her wit and wisdom help you rise from the ashes of your own history, stronger for the experience.
-Remember, God wastes nothing.
+Christian victory is possible because God wastes nothing.

-I am sending a thought I had written quite awhile ago.
-I will give some background for the women that may not know I had been married before and my marriage ended causing great heartbreak and turmoil, but out of the ashes came something that steadied me for other fires that were yet to come.
+I’m sharing a thought I wrote about quite awhile ago.
+For women who don’t know me, here’s some background.
+Previously divorced, the end of that marriage caused great heartbreak and turmoil, but out of the ashes came something that steadied me for other fires yet to come.

-That’s the reason I am sending it again.
+That’s the reason I am writing this again.
 There are fires all around us.

 “For this is the love of God, that we keep His commandments.” – 1 John 5:3

 One great treasure is the indwelling of the Holy Spirit.
 What a mystery to have God’s Spirit living inside us!
-The love of God placed Him there to aid us in our keeping God’s commandments for in the keeping of His commandments He brings to us joy, peace and stability.
+The love of God placed Him there to aid us in keeping God’s commandments, for in the keeping He brings to us joy, peace and stability.

-The commentary in my Bible stated that the love of God demanded obedience, and while that is true, I would like to tell you something else I discovered about that verse.
+The commentary in my Bible stated that the love of God demands obedience, and while that’s true, I would like to tell you something else I discovered about that verse.

 Young, Vulnerable, Divorced, and a Mother